telefonicaid/fiware-orion/doc/manuals/devel/subscriptionCache.md

 subscription cache (see `setNotification()` in `mongoGetSubscriptions.cpp` file for details).

-However, given that the subscription cache is local, those six [special fields](#special-subscription-fields) may not seem coherent in GET operations.
+However, given that the subscription cache is local, those seven [special fields](#special-subscription-fields) may not seem coherent in GET operations.

 [Top](#top)